Category icon Shipping Calendar icon Jun 04, 2025

 Don’t assume your negotiated rates are competitive.

-- Use a [Rate Comparison Worksheet] or request a third-party audit
+• Use a rate comparison or request a third-party audit

 Build a tiered mix based on your parcel needs: